Bachelor of Arts

 This minor introduces human geography themes, Australian geography, Geographic Information Systems (GIS) tools and Australian weather and climate.

-The Liberal Arts minor is available if you wish to gain credit for another course.
+The Liberal Arts minor is available to gain credit for studies you may have completed in another course.
 Approval from the Head of Course is required to access this minor.

-Explore the complexities and delicacies of a variety to literary genres.
-Plus, you will develop analytical skills and new perspectives to enhance your own literary practices.
+Explore the complexities and delicacies of a variety of literary genres.
+You will also develop analytical skills and new perspectives to enhance your literary practices.

 Strategic Communication is about using communication techniques with purpose.
 This minor shows you how to craft a message for a specific audience to ensure the message is received as intended and can be acted upon.